Services and Rates

 the style, tone, and approach are appropriate to each of the above.

-how much editing needs to be done at each level (see below).
+how much editing needs to be done (see below).

-With a line edit, I check sense and flow.
+It's hard to separate line and copy edits.
+These are paragraph- and sentence-level edits.
+I check the flow.
 I decide if every paragraph, every sentence, and every word is necessary.
-It's about paragraph-level readability and clarity.
 I make sure...

 the text is clear, logical, and coherent.